thegetty/quire-docs/content/guide/bibliographies.md

 ## Displaying a Bibliography

-Pages in your publication with a `type` of `essay` or `entry`, will automatically include a page-level bibliography listing all works that were cited on that page using the `q-cite` shortcode.
+Pages in your publication with a `type` of `"essay"` or `"entry"`, will automatically include a page-level bibliography listing all works that were cited on that page using the `q-cite` shortcode.

 However, to create a complete bibliography for your entire publication, from all the entries in the project's `references.yml` file, you can use the `q-bibliography` shortcode.
 The resulting bibliography will be output in the order in which it appears in the references file.